Wealthy dads become first to go on trial in U.S. college admissions scandal | Education

 She said they did so with the help of William "Rick" Singer, a California college admissions consultant who prosecutors have said masterminded a vast scheme to help wealthy clients get their children into top schools through fraud and bribery.
 "It was a sprawling conspiracy that extended from coast to coast," Wright said in her opening statement.
 "None of these kids were getting recruited to play collegiate sports without the money."

 Fifty-seven people have been charged in the probe since 2019, including actresses Lori Loughlin and Felicity Huffman, who were among 46, including 32 wealthy parents, who have since pleaded guilty.
-Aziz, also known as Gamal Abdelaziz, is the former president of Wynn Resorts Ltd's Macau subsidiary.
+Aziz, also known as Gamal Abdelaziz, is the former president of Wynn's Macau subsidiary.
 Wilson is a former Gap Inc and Staples Inc executive who founded Hyannis Port Capital.

 Prosecutors say Singer through his college counseling business, The Key, offered not just legitimate services to parents worried about their children's college prospects but also the use of an illicit "side door" to secure them admission.
 Singer has not yet been sentenced after he pleaded guilty in 2019 to facilitating cheating on college entrance exams and using bribery to secure the admission of students to colleges as fake athletic recruits.